 I socialized and made friends, but I specifically avoided group or one-on-one settings that hinted of dating.
 I wasn’t yet comfortable enough with my new single life.

-While all of these priorities require ongoing attention, after about a year I felt sufficiently comfortable in this new life to consider the possibility of dating.
+While all of these priorities require ongoing attention, after about a year I felt sufficiently comfortable in this new life to consider the possibility of dating with Parkinson’s.
 I was feeling happy, and that set the foundation for me to enjoy romantic companionship as a nice addition to my life.

 While online dating was unfamiliar territory, it seemed like the most straightforward way to meet someone.
 When I set out to compose my dating profile, I considered starting with,